Codecademy/docs/content/swiftui/concepts/views/terms/hstack/hstack.md

 ---
-Title: 'HStack'
+Title: "HStack"
-Description: 'The HStack view is a layout container where elements, or subviews, are arranged in a horizontal line (left-to-right).'
+Description: "The HStack view is a layout container where elements, or subviews, are arranged in a horizontal line (left-to-right)."
 Subjects:
-  - 'Mobile Development'
+  - "Mobile Development"
-  - 'Computer Science'
+  - "Computer Science"
 Tags:
-  - 'Stacks'
+  - "Stacks"
-  - 'SwiftUI'
+  - "SwiftUI"
-  - 'SwiftUI Views'
+  - "SwiftUI Views"
-  - 'Views'
+  - "Views"
 CatalogContent:
-  - 'learn-swift'
+  - "learn-swift"
-  - 'paths/build-ios-apps-with-swiftui'
+  - "paths/build-ios-apps-with-swiftui"
 ---

 The **`HStack`** view is a layout container where elements, or subviews, are arranged in a horizontal line (left-to-right).